-At any rate, the car has become so overburdened with meaning in American culture that, as a symbol, it is often in conflict with itself: turbo-charged conveyance of life-defining road trips on the one hand, snail-paced stagecoach in the soul-crushing caravan of the daily commute on the other.
+At any rate, the car has become so overburdened with meaning in American culture that, as a symbol, it is often in conflict with itself: turbo-charged conveyance of life-defining road trips on the one hand, and on the other, snail-paced stagecoach in the soul-crushing caravan of the daily commute.
+A conflicted symbol, maybe, but a powerful one nonetheless.

-However, statistics alone don’t convince people Just take cigarettes and sugar soda as examples (both can kill you, but people still consume them).
+However, statistics alone don’t convince people, just take cigarettes and sugar soda as examples (both can kill you, yet people still consume them).
 And despite the obvious health benefits of not dying in a car accident, more than half of adults say they would never buy an autonomous vehicle.

-There are many reasons to be optimistic about this particular future.
+There are, in fact, many reasons to be optimistic about our self-driving future.
 Here are some of the more awesome ones: